magento/merchdocs/src/marketing/search-terms.md

 ## Synonyms

 One way to improve the effectiveness of [catalog search]({% link catalog/search-configuration.md %}) is to include different terms that people may use to describe the same item.
-You don’t want to lose a sale just because someone is looking for a _sofa_, and your product is listed as a _couch_.
+You do not want to lose a sale just because someone is looking for a _sofa_, and your product is listed as a _couch_.
 You can capture a broader range of search terms by entering _sofa_, _davenport_, and _loveseat_ as synonyms for _couch_, and direct them to the same landing page.

 ## Misspelled Words